 You must be logged on as an administrator to perform these steps.
-If you are not logged on as an administrator, you can only change settings that apply to your user account, and some event logs may not be accessible.
+If you aren't logged on as an administrator, you can change only settings that apply to your user account, and some event logs might not be accessible.

 Event logs are special files that record significant events on your computer, such as when a user logs on to the computer or when a